 UPDATE: Check out Gulliver’s Travels for Children, with Recordings for links to an online children’s edition of Gulliver’s Travel and recordings of it.

 This article was posted on Saturday, July 23rd, 2011 at 12:12 pm and is filed under Arts and Crafts, Countries & Cultures, England, English, Gulliver's Travels, Languages, Math, Scale Project, Teaching, Teaching Proportions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply